Domenico Selvo: Legacy

 At the beginning of Selvo's rule, he took over responsibility for the third construction of St. Mark's Basilica.
 This final and most famous version of the church, whose construction was begun by Domenico Contarini and finished by Vitale Faliero in 1094, remains an important symbol of the long periods of medieval Venetian wealth and power.
 The church is also a monument to the great Byzantine influence on Venetian art and culture throughout its history, but particularly in the 11th century.
 Though Selvo did not oversee the beginning or completion of St Mark's Basilica, his rule covered a longer period of its construction than the other two Doges who oversaw the project.

 The Doge decreed that all Venetian merchants returning from the east had to bring back marbles or fine carvings to decorate St Mark's.
 The first mosaics were started in the basilica under the supervision of Selvo.

 By gaining power through a vote of confidence from the people and then willingly surrendering power, Selvo, like many other Doges who underwent similar transitions, left a long-term impact on the succession process that would eventually become a model for peaceful, anti-nepotistic transitions of power in a classical republic.
 Although his deposition did not immediately change the system, it was one of many important changes of power in a society that was in the process of moving away from a monarchy and toward a government led by an elected official.
 Following the battles at Corfu, Selvo was seen by many as inept and incapable of handling the duties that a Doge must perform.
 His apparent squandering of nearly the entire fleet coupled with a decade-long distrust for his royal wife caused Selvo to become unpopular in Venice.
 By responding to the will of the people, Selvo helped shape a society that would eventually create a complicated system to check the power of its most influential members, create cooperative governmental branches that checked each other's power, and fuse the nation into a classical republic.

+Domenico Selvo is depicted in the posthumous series of official portraits of the doges of Venice in the Doge's Palace.
+The original gallery was established in the 1360s under doge Marco Cornaro as a chronological sequence of Venetian rulers, each shown holding a scroll inscribed with a summary of his achievements.
+After the original paintings were destroyed in the fire of 1577, the series was recreated, with Domenico Tintoretto executing most of the surviving portraits.
+The scroll held by Domenico Selvo contains the following inscription in latin: